snowflakedb/native-apps-examples/na-spcs-upgrade-tutorial/readme.md

 This tutorial demonstrates managing lifecycle upgrades, dealing with failures, and ensuring service continuity.

-This tutorial is built upon the tutorial `Create a Snowflake Native App with Snowpark Container Services`(https://docs.snowflake.com/en/developer-guide/native-apps/tutorials/na-spcs-tutorial).
+---

-Please skip the last step `Teardown the app and objects`
+When following the tutorial `Create a Snowflake Native App with Snowpark Container Services`(https://docs.snowflake. com/en/developer-guide/native-apps/tutorials/na-spcs-tutorial), please skip the last step `Teardown the app and objects`

 So now we should have application package `NA_SPCS_TUTORIAL_PKG` and the files in the stage:

 ```sql
 list @na_spcs_tutorial_pkg.app_src.stage;
 ```

 Output:
 stage/README.md
 stage/manifest.yml